dgop92/speech2diet/README.md

 _Note 2: Remember to check other folders in the repository for specific information about each service._

+## Demo

+Check out the demo of the main service: [Speech 2 Nutrition Demo App](https://fitvoice.dgop92.me)

+Learn more about the demo inside `./s2n-demo-app` folder.

 ## Motivation

 It all started because I wanted an application to record my food intake with ease.
 Manually entering the information is tedious and time-consuming.
 Barcode scanning methods don't work well in my country.
 I decided to create this application with two novel techniques to improve the limitations of current solutions.